HackyHour/Goettingen/index.md

 # Contact
 Join our [mailing list](https://listserv.gwdg.de/mailman/listinfo/hackyhour)!
+If you like to present a topic, please contact [Julika Mimkes](mailto:mimkes@sub.uni-goettingen.de) or present your idea at the end of a session.

 # Inspiration
 This project is inspired by [HACKYHOUR@AUCKLAND](https://uoa-eresearch.github.io/HackyHour/) and the [R Study Group](http://minisciencegirl.github.io/studyGroup/).
 We are affiliated with the [HackyHour Würzburg](https://hackyhour.github.io/Wuerzburg/) and are following their shining example.
 We are both loosely organized under the [HackyHour organization](https://hackyhour.github.io/).